 Talk to your school: What opportunities does your child have to be active?
 Are students allowed to get up and stretch and walk during class?
 Inquire about DPA (daily physical activity).
 While many provinces have policies for minimum physical activity per day, many schools do not enforce them.

 Use active transportation: Bookend the day with movement.
 Encourage kids to walk or wheel to and from school with friends — stressing safety.
-If you have to drive, drop them off a little further from the school.
-And resist the urge to chauffeur if they want to go to the mall or a movie with friends; encourage them to walk or take transit when possible.
+If you must drive, drop them off a little further from the school.
+Also, resist the urge to chauffeur if they want to go to the mall or a movie with friends; encourage them to walk or take transit when possible.

 Make activity a priority: Find opportunities for active family time; maybe it’s after-dinner walks, recreational swims at the local pool or even a game of Twister.
 While this is the stage where kids are looking for less family time and more friend time, it’s still important to offer the option.